 Sonos One SL

-The Sonos One SL is virtually identical in design to the Sonos One, except the latest speaker doesn't offer voice control and therefore ditches the microphone array on the top compared to the Sonos One.
+The Sonos One SL is virtually identical in design to the Sonos One, except the SL doesn't offer voice control and therefore ditches the microphone array on the top compared to the Sonos One.

-The Sonos One SL will eventually replace the Play:1 - below - taking over as the smallest and cheapest Sonos speaker, for those that don't want a smart speaker or those that might want to use the Sonos One SL as surrounds with the Sonos Beam taking over voice, for example.
+The Sonos One SL replaced the older Play:1, taking over as the smallest and cheapest Sonos speaker for those that don't want a smart speaker or those that might want to use the Sonos One SL as surrounds with the Sonos Beam taking over voice, for example.

 You'll still be able to control the Sonos One SL through a third-party Amazon Alexa or Google Home device, and it can also be stereo paired with another Sonos One SL or a Sonos One.